James-Fleming12/EvidentialHDC/docs/lin_probe_updates/class_stats_iters.md

   crosstalk (0.43 at b8).
 - **A5 (soft propagation)** +0.17 to +0.29: below gcP.

-**B. The AL SELECTION -- MASS-STRATIFIED anchors (B2) is the one lever with headroom.**
+**B. The AL SELECTION: MASS-STRATIFIED anchors (B2) is the one lever with headroom.**

 | | b8 fog | b8 crosstalk |